claycaleb/claycaleb/README.md

 - 👋 Hi, I’m @claycaleb
 - 👀 I’m interested in using Python to automate things and scrape the web!
-- 🌱 I’m currently learning Python, how to use PyCharm, and the basics of Git and Github.
+- 🌱 I’m currently learning Python, PyCharm, and the basics of Git and Github.
 I'm a beginner!
 - 💞️ I’m looking to collaborate on love...jk.
 Nothing right now!
-- 📫 Email: calebaclay@gmail.com | Twitter: @ylacbelac
+- 📫 Email: calebaclay@gmail.com

 <!---
 claycaleb/claycaleb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.